Visit Gala’s Wikipedia page here

 Mailed overseas on a cassette tape, “Freed from Desire” became an international pop classic.
 In 1997 Gala was nominated for the “Best Dance Act” at the “Mobo Awards” in the UK next to: Prodigy, Chemical Brothers, and Orbital and was awarded “Best Foreign Artist of the Year” at the Midem in Cannes, France.
 Her album Come into my Life was released in 1998 with 4 singles charting in the Top 20 across Europe, selling a combined 6 million records worldwide.
 She was awarded a Gold record in the UK, and Platinum and Diamond records in Belgium and France and performed in venues such as Bercy Stadium in Paris and appeared on TV shows such as Top of the Pops in the UK with artists such as Janet Jackson, Oasis and Paul Weller.

-After his unexpected death in 2001, Gala ended up locked into a deal with a record company that left her no control over her music.
-Longing to break free from her constraints and return to the excitement, adventure, and freedom that had fueled her initial rocket to success; Gala left her European record company and moved back to NYC, this time settling in Brooklyn.
+Referred to by her fans as a “cult artist” for her minimalist look and haunting voice, Gala suddenly disappeared at the top of her success leaving behind an air of mystery; After her manager Steve Fargnoli (Prince’s manager for over 10 years) unexpected death in 2001, Gala ended up locked into a deal with a record company that left her no control over her music.
+Longing to break free from her constraints and return to the freedom that had fueled her initial rocket to success; Gala left her European record company and moved back to NYC, this time settling in Brooklyn.

 She immediately formed her own label, Matriarchy Records, and set out to redefine her sound, her life and her career.
-In 2005 she signed the independently produced song “Faraway” to EMI in France and Greece, where it reached #1 on iTunes and #6 in CD sales.
+In 2005 she signed the independently produced song “Faraway” to EMI in France and subsequently in Greece, where it reached #1 on iTunes and #6 in CD sales.
 The song has been covered by the Greek singer Tamta (winner of the Greek “Idol” TV show) and has been featured on a TV ad campaign in the US.

-The “Lose Yourself in Me” music video, directed by Alistair Legrand and produced by The Masses (previous work with Heath Ledger Beach House, Dido, Bon Iver, amongst many others) is available on Daily Motion, Vimeo and YouTube, (http://dai.ly/Kydhe1 and http://bit.ly/LkAYqt).
+The “Lose Yourself in Me” music video, directed by Alistair Legrand and produced by The Masses (previous work with Heath Ledger Beach House, Dido, Bon Iver, amongst many others) premiered on the front page of France’s #1 online video portal, Daily Motion.